Nemasys Leatherjacket Killer - Autumn Application to treat 100 sq m.

 - Treat the same area again for a further 16 minutes to apply the remaining nematodes as well as to make sure they are adequately watered in.

-- Make sure the lawn does not dry out after applying nematodes and keep it well watered for at least two weeks.
-THIS IS VERY IMPORTANT!
+IMPORTANT: Make sure the lawn does not dry out after applying nematodes and keep it well watered for at least two weeks.

 Which pack size do I need?